Cropped-Logo

 • Better exploitation of customer interests

-• Adapting the language to people with the selected profile
+• Adaptation of language to people with the selected profile

-So, let’s see the difference between a person and a target audience, a question that bothers many people, but today we are going to enlighten your mind as we help you understand all the differences.
+Therefore, see the difference between a person and a target audience, an issue that bothers many people, but today we will illuminate your mind as we help you understand all differences.

-Persona: the specific type of “person” in your company
+Persona: The type of specific “person” of your company

 Target audience: the type of “set” of people who qualify for your business